 Emily has switched her major to chemistry.
 She rocks!

-Notice that the sentence itself, Emily has switched her major to chemistry, doesn't provide an emotional reaction to the information.
+Notice that the sentence itself, Emily has switched her major to chemistry, does not provide an emotional reaction to the information.
 The interjection does that job.
-And remember, not everyone might be congratulatory and happy:
+And remember, everyone might not be congratulatory and happy:

 Emily has switched her major to chemistry.
 Oh, the horror!